emidec/emidec.github.io/_pages/about.md

 I do academic research in the broad information security area.
 Over the past few years, I have been working on [trustworthy machine learning](https://emilianodc.com/trustworthy-ML) and on understanding and countering [socio-technical issues on the Web](https://emilianodc.com/cybersafety/).

-My research has been published at all four top-tier conferences in security (IEEE S&P, NDSS, ACM CCS, Usenix Security) as well top-tier conferences in other fields, such as ICML, WWW, ACM IMC, ACM SIGMETRICS, ICWSM, CSCW.
-My co-authors and I have received best/distinguished paper awards from NDSS, ACM CCS, CSCW, ICWSM, and ACM IMC, the Data Protection by Design Award from the Catalan Data Protection authority, and were runners-up for the CSAW Applied Research Competition and the INRIA-CNIL Privacy Protection Award.
-In 2022, I completed the "security grand slam," i.e., I had at least one paper in all four top-tier security conferences in the same calendar year.
+My research has been published at top-tier conferences in security (IEEE S&P, NDSS, ACM CCS, Usenix Security) and other fields, e.g., ICML, WWW, ACM IMC, ACM SIGMETRICS, ICWSM, CSCW.
+My co-authors and I have received best/distinguished paper awards from NDSS, ACM CCS, CSCW, ICWSM, ACM WebSci, and ACM IMC, the Data Protection by Design Award from the Catalan Data Protection authority, and were runners-up for the CSAW Applied Research Competition and the INRIA-CNIL Privacy Protection Award.

 ### Education
 - *PhD in Networked Systems,* Sep 2011